Meet the HUUSD Board candidates

 In addition to the new superintendent, Mike Leichliter, who begins work on July 1, 2022, the Harwood Unified Union School District (HUUSD) Board will also be going through changes this year.
 Board chair Torrey Smith, Duxbury, and vice chair Tim Jones, Fayston, will not seek reelection.
 No one will be vying for those two seats.
 Jeremy Tretiak, Waitsfield, is also not seeking reelection.
 Bobbi Rood is running for the Waitsfield seat.
-Cindy Senning, appointed to fill the balance of an open Duxbury seat last summer, is seeking election to the remaining two years for that seat, while Victoria Taravella is seeking a three-year term for Waterbury.
+Cindy Senning, appointed to fill the balance of an open Duxbury seat last summer, is seeking election to the remaining two years for that seat, while Victoria Taravella is seeking a three-year term for the Waterbury seat vacated by Caitlin Hollister.
+Scott Culver, Waterbury, is not seeking reelection and write-in candidate Jacqueline Kelleher is running for that seat.
+Jonathan Clough, Warren, is not seeking reelection and write-in candidate Ellen Kucera is running for his seat.

 The Valley Reporter reached out to the candidates, seeking their responses to a few questions in advance of Town Meeting next month.